ibm-cloud-docs/dl/pricing.md

 ### Local routing charges

 Local routing is the default routing option.
 It provides access to data centers within the same market as the Direct Link PoP.
-There is no charge for Local routing.
+There's no charge for Local routing.

 ### Global routing charges

 Global routing expands access to include all {{site.data.keyword.cloud_notm}} data centers globally.
 Bandwidth is unmetered and charged monthly based on the market.
-Details on the markets and other considerations can be found in our [FAQs](/docs/dl?topic=dl-faqs#what-are-the-local-routing-and-global-routing-options).
+Details on the markets and other considerations can be found in our [FAQs](/docs/dl?topic=dl-faqs).

 | Speed | Global |
 |----|----|